 The UAE is ranked #14 in the world GDP per capita.
 As a comparison, France, my home country, is ranked 39 and the USA is ranked 20.
 So it is fair to say that the country is quite rich, and so is his native population.

-But in the UAE, the wage gap is also extreme… Millions of foreigners from South Asia (India, Bangladesh, Pakistan, Philippines mostly), earn as little as 200 USD / month for construction workers, 300 USD for a full time maid etc. This is the much less glamorous side of the city, and it shouldn’t not be forgotten.
-Indeed, none of the comfort that we western expats have, would be possible without their hard work.
+But in the UAE, the wage gap is also extreme… Millions of foreigners from South Asia (India, Bangladesh, Pakistan, Philippines mostly), earn as little as 200 USD / month for construction workers, 300 USD for a full-time maid, etc. This is the much less glamorous side of the city, and it shouldn’t be forgotten.
+Indeed, none of the comforts that we western expats have, would be possible without their hard work.

-One of the many advantage of living in Dubai is definitely the absence of income tax.
+One of the many advantages of living in Dubai is definitely the absence of income tax.
 The salary you negotiate with your company is the salary you get, net!
 Lots of people, especially my French friends, struggle with the concept itself, yet it is all true!
 No catch … or almost

 Dubai also has the reputation to be a shopping paradise … whyyyy ?
 To be honest it is probably because the brand penetration is so high in Dubai.
-You can find almost everything here, so I guess depending of where you come in the world, it is pretty exciting.
+You can find almost everything here, so I guess depending on where you come from, it is pretty exciting.
 But for me, the French, paying about 30% more than I would back home, really doesn’t make sense.